eddelbuettel/r2u/README.md

 which will now give packages from this repo a higher default priority of 700 overriding the standard value of 500.

+## Docker

+There is also a Docker container [eddelbuettel/r2u:focal](https://hub.docker.com/repository/docker/eddelbuettel/r2u) that has the above, including pinning and [bspm](https://cran.r-project.org/package=bspm) support, already set up.

 ### Known Issues

-As of late April:
+As of early May:

-- Some geospatial packages do not currently install, adding the UbuntuGIS PPA as a base may help
+- Some geospatial packages do not currently install, adding the UbuntuGIS PPA as a base may help as should basing builds on 22.04

 - The littler package reflects build-time configuration, the RSPM binary is then expecting a different R location so it needs a binary rebuild.
 Added a 'force' flag, may need a list similar to the blacklist to always compiled.

-- A few packages appear to ship from RSPM as source.
-We need to catch those and/or use the force list to build them.
-It appears to affect about 240 out 4400 compiled packages.
+- A number of packages ship from RSPM as source.
+We catch those and/or use the force list to build them.

+- A small number of packages do not build for lack required components.
+  Examples are ROracle and Rcplex.
+They, and their reverse dependencies, are missing.
+Hence, a small number of packages are blacklisted and are not built.

 ### Fixed Issues